 - With respect to the election of directors (Proposal No. 1), each nominee presented in Proposal 1 must be elected by a majority of the votes cast in person or by proxy at the Annual Meeting.
 Nominees are elected by a majority vote for non-contested director elections.
 Because the number of nominees properly nominated for the Annual Meeting is the same as the number of directors to be elected, the election of directors at this Annual Meeting is non-contested.
-If the number of votes "For" a nominee exceeds the number of votes "Withheld" (among votes properly cast in person or by proxy), then the nominee will be elected.
-Abstentions and broker non-votes will have no effect on this Proposal 1. - With respect to the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm (Proposal No. 2), approval will require the affirmative vote of the majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on this Proposal 2.
-Accordingly, abstentions, if any, will have the same effect as a vote against this Proposal 2.
-Because Proposal 2 is considered a "routine" proposal, no broker nonvotes will occur with respect to this Proposal 2. - With respect to the advisory vote on the compensation of our Named Executive Officers as disclosed in this proxy statement (Proposal No. 3), approval will require the affirmative vote of the majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on this Proposal 2.
-Accordingly, abstentions, if any, will have the same effect as a vote against this Proposal 2.
-Broker non-votes, if any, will have no effect on this Proposal 3.
+If the number of votes "For" a nominee exceeds the number of votes "Against" such nominee (among votes properly cast in person or by proxy), then the nominee will be elected.
+Abstentions and broker non-votes will have no effect on Proposal 1. - With respect to the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm (Proposal No. 2), approval will require the affirmative vote of a majority of the votes cast, affirmatively or negatively, on Proposal No. 2 at the Annual Meeting.
+Accordingly, abstentions, if any, will not have any effect on the outcome of Proposal 2.
+Because Proposal 2 is considered a "routine" proposal, no broker non-votes will occur with respect to Proposal 2. - With respect to the approval of an amendment to our 2021 Omnibus Equity Incentive Plan including an increase in the number of the shares reserved for issuance thereunder by 600,000 shares to 4,300,000 shares (Proposal No. 3), the advisory vote on the compensation of our Named Executive Officers (Proposal No. 4) and the advisory vote on the frequency of advisory votes on the compensation to our Named Executive Officers (Proposal No. 5), approval will require the affirmative vote of a majority of the votes cast, affirmatively or negatively, on such proposal.
+Accordingly, abstentions, if any, will not have any effect the outcomes of Proposals Nos.
+3, 4 and 5.
+Broker non-votes, if any, will have no effect on Proposals 3, 4 and 5.